aldevvv/nexstjs/README.md

   > @/*
     No Alias
 ```
-Configures TypeScript path mapping for imports.
+Configures TypeScript Path Mapping for Imports.

 **With `@/*`:**
 ```typescript
 import { Button } from '@/components/ui/button'
 ```

-**Without alias:**
+**Without Alias:**
 ```typescript
 import { Button } from '../components/ui/button'
 ```

-To skip all prompts, use `--no-ux` flag.
+To Skip All Prompts, Use `--no-ux` flag.

 ---